Data Analysis with AI

 You have your data and task, and need to write a short report.
 We compare different options with LLM, from one-shot prompt to iteration.

-Case study: World Values Survey.
-Data is at WVS
+Case study: World Values Survey

 Content